 Do you know how to stop the foreclosure of my home?

 It is certainly possible to stop a foreclosure, but not in every case.
 Obviously, paying back all your past due payments will get it done.
 You can get your lender to give you some time (forbearance) if you temporarily had a job loss but are now able to make payments.
 Also qualifying for a permanent loan modification or government assistance can work.
-If you do not qualify for any of the above then a short sale or a deed in lieu of foreclosure may work.
+If you do not qualify for any of the above then a short sale or a deed in lieu of foreclosure may be considered.
 Call/text me directly to see what could potentially be the best option for you for your specific situation or click here for more information about stopping your foreclosure.